yonggqiii/it5100a-notes/src/types/sections/pattern_matching.md

 One nice thing about Haskell is that because we perform pattern matching over the arguments of functions so frequently, we can actually bring the patterns up to the definitions of the functions themselves.

-Let us define all of the functions we've just written using `case` expressions into more idiomatic uses of pattern matching.
+Let us define all the functions we've just written using `case` expressions into more idiomatic uses of pattern matching.

 ``` haskell
 fac :: Int -> Int